-Salaries and related expenses increased due to an increase in pension expense.
-Books, periodicals, and videos expense increased due to books purchased for the Cosmos library.
-Depreciation expense increased due to the computer rollout.
+Salaries and related expenses decreased due to a decrease in health insurance.
+Books, periodicals, and videos expense decreased due to books purchased for the Cosmos library in the prior year.
+Depreciation expense is consistent with prior year.
 Other expense items are consistent with prior year and budgets.